Yun Im

 Yun Im (26 July 1487 – 30 August 1545) was a politician, general, and soldier of the Korean Joseon Dynasty.
 He was from the aristocratic family of the Papyeong Yun clan, and related to the Royal Jeonju Yi clan through his mother.
-He was the older brother of Queen Janggyeong, the second wife of King Jungjong of Joseon, and the uncle of King Injong of Joseon.
-He was also the nephew of Park Won-jong, and was titled as Prince Paeun.
-He was also known as part of DaeYun (Great Yun, 尹任, 윤임) versus SoYun (small Yun, 小尹, 윤사윤) close relatives of the DaeYun (allied closely by marriage to Queen Munjeong.
+He was the older brother of Queen Janggyeong.
+He was also known as part of DaeYun (Great Yun) versus SoYun (small Yun) close relatives of the DaeYun (allied closely by marriage to Queen Munjeong).